How do I create an Annual Fundraising Plan?

 Annual Fundraising Calendar

-The Annual Fundraising Calendar provides an at a glance view of all of the different styles of fundraising you will be implementing separated by the audiences that each style targets.
+The Annual Fundraising Calendar provides an overview of all of the different styles of fundraising you will be using each month.
 This is a useful format because it enables you to see opportunities that you might have missed otherwise.
 Look at the two samples below.

-This plan is a very simple one for an organization that focuses primarily on direct mail.
-You can see that it separates mailings that are trying to acquire new donors, cultivate existing donors, and reactivate lapsed donors.
-The organization does fewer acquisition mailings because they tend to cost rather than make money up front.
+This plan is a very simple one for an organization that focuses on direct mail fundraising.
+It separates mailings that are trying to acquire new donors, cultivate existing donors, and reactivate lapsed donors.
+The organization does fewer acquisition mailings because they tend to cost money rather than make money up front.
 Note that it includes sending out thank you notes as an ongoing cultivation mailing.

 This plan is for a much larger organization that runs an integrated annual campaign.
 You see that it uses everything from mass media approaches like radiothons and billboards to personal major gift solicitations.
 This organization has either multiple fundraising staff or very dedicated volunteers to be able to make all of these different fundraising programs possible.